 Maremma Sheepdog Temperament

-Highlights: Independent, Intelligent, Patient
+Highlights: Independent, Smart, Patient

 But because of the long history of the Bergamasco, there have been debate on their true origins.
 In fact, French authorities believed that this breed actually originated from the French Briard.
 However, others claim that they’re actually from the Middle east.